NuevoFoundation/workshops/content/english/debugging/05-identify-the-problem4.md

 valgrind --tool=memcheck --leak-check=full examples/Vector
 ```

-It should be apparent valgrind caught some errors, perhaps related to the double free (notice the `ERROR SUMMARY` at the bottom has a few errors detected!).
+It should be apparent that valgrind caught some errors, perhaps related to the double free (notice the `ERROR SUMMARY` at the bottom has a few errors detected!).

 Let's take a look at some of the errors.